-The Happy kids project is a social and emotional wellbeing initiative targeting children and adolescents aged six to ten years old.
+The Happy kids project is a social and emotional wellbeing initiative targeting children and adolescents aged 6 to 10 years old.
 The aim of the project is to monitor the cognitive and social emotional wellbeing development of 'at-risk' children in this age group as they transition from late primary to early secondary school.

 At risk students, of both Indigenous and non-Indigenous backgrounds, were chosen for focus groups which met regularly during school time.
 The focus groups aimed to help students connect with each other during the transition period, by setting individual and group goals to achieve during the year.
 Groups were led by a school coordinator with role models, such as the head boy or girl, participating as group members.